 LEVEL EXAMPLES OF BEHAVIOUR POSSIBLE ACTION(S) 1 Outstanding achievement: this can be for musical, academic or pastoral areas and is reserved for examples of the highest achievement by any measure.
 25+ Commendations during the year.
-5 L (V - D : 2 Consistent positive achievement or exceptional effort; outstanding improvement in test or grades; consistent positive attitude; excellent organisational skills; thoughtfulness to peers etc. 10-24 Commendations during the year.
-For dis (Versa Delenia 3 A particularly good piece of work or positive behaviour in any area of the school e.g. Improved time keeping in House, keeping bedroom tidy over a set period of time.
+Letter from Principal to parentsEnd of Year Prizes 2 Consistent positive achievement or exceptional effort; outstanding improvement in test or grades; consistent positive attitude; excellent organisational skills; thoughtfulness to peers etc. 10-24 Commendations during the year.
+Letter from Vice-Principal to parentsEnd of Year Prizes 3 A particularly good piece of work or positive behaviour in any area of the school e.g. Improved time keeping in House, keeping bedroom tidy over a set period of time.
 Success in individual and group competitions.
-4 · Low level negative behaviour e.g. lateness; inappropriate dress; incorrect equipment; talking out of turn; off task in lesson/rehearsal; poor effort/incomplete/homework not done; rudeness/bad language used in public areas; uncooperative in House.
-Break / Lunchtime detention Reported to Tutor by email 5 Repeated level 4 behaviour or more serious negative behaviour e.g. open defiance; disruption in lessons/rehearsals; refusing a reasonable instruction; frequent use of mobile phone in assembly/lessons/rehearsal; repeatedly out of bed after lights out; breaking bounds; insufficient work or homework (second offence); absence from lessons/rehearsals without good cause.
+Commendation CardStickers (for Juniors)Additional privileges in House (1) 4 · Low level negative behaviour e.g. lateness; inappropriate dress; incorrect equipment; talking out of turn; off task in lesson/rehearsal; poor effort/incomplete/homework not done; rudeness/bad language used in public areas; uncooperative in House.
+Verbal warning Break / Lunchtime detention Reported to Tutor by email Withdrawal of privileges in House / early bed (2) 5 Repeated level 4 behaviour or more serious negative behaviour e.g. open defiance; disruption in lessons/rehearsals; refusing a reasonable instruction; frequent use of mobile phone in assembly/lessons/rehearsal; repeatedly out of bed after lights out; breaking bounds; insufficient work or homework (second offence); absence from lessons/rehearsals without good cause.
 Referral to Vice-Principal and Houseparent School Detention Academic report Supervised Private Study Gating

-· Repeated level 5 behaviour, or more serious · Principal's Detention and letter home 6 offences · Behaviour Contract e.g. swearing at adult; truanting; vandalism/graffiti; bullying/cyber bullying; assault; in possession · Fixed Term Suspension of/under influence of alcohol; smoking in school building; fighting; theft. (up to 5 days) · Repeated level 6 behaviour, or major infringement · Fixed Term Suspension of school rules (more than 5 days) possession distribution of e.g. or drugs/alcohol/weapons; abusive behaviour or Expulsion violence; persistent or aggravated bullying; sexual misconduct; racist abuse; deliberate damage to property; persistent disruptive behaviour; persistent refusal to complete work or attend lessons/rehearsals; any act likely to endanger others.
+6 Repeated level 5 behaviour, or more serious offences e.g. swearing at adult; truanting; vandalism/graffiti; bullying/cyber bullying; assault; in possession of/under influence of alcohol; smoking in school building; fighting; theft.
+Principal's Detention and letter home Behaviour Contract Fixed Term Suspension (up to 5 days) 7 Repeated level 6 behaviour, or major infringement of school rules e.g. possession or distribution of drugs/alcohol/weapons; abusive behaviour or violence; persistent or aggravated bullying; sexual misconduct; racist abuse; deliberate damage to property; persistent disruptive behaviour; persistent refusal to complete work or attend lessons/rehearsals; any act likely to endanger others.
+Fixed Term Suspension(more than 5 days)Expulsion